-Ask the ED Staff for a card if you would like to complete one or feel free to call the Patient Satisfaction Hot Line at 978-630-6538.
+Ask the ED Staff for a card if you would like to complete one or feel free to call our Patient Advocate at

 Quality is very important in the ED, and your constructive feedback will help us make your future visits positive ones.
 We care about what you think, and value your opinions on how we can better meet your needs for emergency care and treatment.
 Thank you.

 If you have any of the following symptoms, dial 911, and seek medical attention immediately:

 - Difficulty Breathing

 - Sudden Slurred Speech